LehuaRyon/coffee_tasting_journal/notes.md

             - post or patch = receiving data back from user
                 - post = receiving info about new object, not already existing
                 - put or patch = receiving edited info about existing object
+        - .find vs .find_by_<attr>
+            - .find: defaults to id, will return error if does not find user
+            - .find_by: will return nil, won't break code or page
+                - use in conditionals, if else
         - Create in (CRUD)
             - 1. show user form to fill out using http verb, get
             - 2. submit user's filled out form using http verb, post